The iTind procedure delivers rapid relief of enlarged prostate symptoms through a clinically-proven, minimally invasive outpatient treatment.

 What can I expect during the iTind procedure?

 Your doctor will insert the iTind device into the prostatic urethra in the hospital or clinic.
-Typically, patients return home within a few hours without a catheter.1 After 5 to 7 days at home, you will return to your doctor’s office and the iTind device will be completely removed.
-There may some slight discomfort during the 5 to 7 days, but most patients feel rapid symptomatic relief and return to their normal activities shortly after removal of the iTind device.1,2
+Patients rarely go home with a catheter.1 After 5 to 7 days at home, you will return to your doctor's office and the iTind device will be completely removed.
+There may be some slight discomfort during the 5 to 7 days, but most patients feel rapid symptomatic relief and return to their normal activities shortly after removal of the iTind device.1,2

 Is the procedure painful?

-Most patients experience only mild to moderate discomfort while the iTind device is in place, however patient experience is variable.1,2
+Patient experience is variable.
+Most patients experience only mild to moderate discomfort with the iTind device is in place.

 What are common side effects while the treatment is ongoing?